Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Details of Experiment Setting

-where $x^w$, $x^l$, $y$, $t$, $z_t^w$, $z_t^l$, $\sigma$ are the representations of the chosen image $I_i$, the rejected image $I_j$, text prompt $T_i$, timestamp $t$, the latent representation of the chosen image at timestamp $t$, the latent representation of the rejected image at timestamp $t$ and the sigmoid function, respectively.
-We executed two separate fine-tuning processes using the DiffusionDPO\footnote{We used the code provided by the diffusers library, which supports fine-tuning of Unet.
+where $x^w$, $x^l$, $y$, $t$, $z_t^w$, $z_t^l$, $\sigma$ are the representations of the chosen image $I_i$, the rejected image $I_j$, text prompt $T_i$, timestamp $t$, the latent representation of the chosen image at timestamp $t$, the latent representation of the rejected image at timestamp $t$, and the sigmoid function.
+We executed two separate fine-tuning processes using the DiffusionDPO\footnote{We used the code provided by the diffusers library, which supports fine-tuning of the Unet.
 We made minor modifications to support fine-tuning only the text encoder.
-The url of scripts provided by diffusers is: https://github.com/huggingface/diffusers/tree/main/examples/research\_projects/diffusion\_dpo/}: only fine-tuned the LoRA model on either the UNet or on the text encoder for 5000 steps, with a training batch size of 1.
-Our computational resources included an Tesla V100-SXM2 with 32GB of VRAM and a 11-core Intel(R) Xeon(R) Platinum 8163 processor, with 88.0 GB of system memory available.
-We train the LoRA model with a rank of 4 on UNet or text encoders, and the training process takes approximately 4.5 hours.
+The url of scripts provided by diffusers is: \url{https://github.com/huggingface/diffusers/tree/main/examples/research\_projects/diffusion_dpo/}}: We only fine-tuned the LoRA model either on the UNet or the text encoder for 5,000 steps, with a training batch size of 1.
+Our computational resources included a Tesla V100-SXM2 with 32 GB of VRAM and an 11-core Intel(R) Xeon(R) Platinum 8163 processor, with 88.0 GB of system memory available.
+We trained the LoRA model with a rank of 4 on the UNet or text encoders, and the training process took approximately 4.5 hours.